-The Group enters into transactions with special purpose entities ("SPEs") in its normal course of business, and certain SPEs with which the Group transacts business are not consolidated and their assets and liabilities are off-balance sheet.
-The Group may have to exercise significant management judgment in applying relevant accounting consolidation standards, either initially or after the occurrence of certain events that may require the Group to reassess whether consolidation is required.
+The Group enters into transactions with special purpose entities ("SPEs") in its normal course of business, and certain SPEs with which it transacts and conducts business are not consolidated and their assets and liabilities are off-balance sheet.
+The Group may have to exercise significant management judgement in applying relevant accounting consolidation standards, either initially or after the occurrence of certain events that may require it to reassess whether consolidation is required.
 Accounting standards relating to consolidation, and their interpretation, have changed and may continue to change.
 If the Group is required to consolidate an SPE, its assets and liabilities would be recorded on the Group's consolidated balance sheets and the Group would recognise related gains and losses in its consolidated statements of operations, and this could have an adverse impact on its results of operations and capital and leverage ratios.
-For more information on the Group's transactions with and commitments to SPEs, refer to "Off-balance sheet" in "III-Treasury, Risk, Balance sheet and Off-balance sheet-Balance sheet and off-balance sheet" in the Annual Report 2019 and "II-Treasury, risk, balance sheet and off-balance sheet-Balance sheet and off-balance sheet and off-balance sheet and off-balance sheet" in each of the 2020 Quarterly Reports.
+For more information on the Group's transactions with and commitments to SPEs, refer to "III-Treasury, Risk, Balance sheet and Off-balance sheet-Balance sheet-Off-balance sheet" in the Annual Report 2021 and "II-Treasury, risk, balance sheet and off-balance sheet-Balance sheet and off-balance sheet" in the Financial Report 1Q22.